DistAlgo/alda/README.md

 ### Running the experiments

-In the `examples` directory locates the source code of the experiments shown in the paper.
+In the `examples` directory locates the source code of the experiments discussed in the paper.
+All the sections mentioned below are from the paper.

 #### Trans
-This example computes the transitive closure of a graph.
+This example computes the transitive closure of a graph as discussed in section 2.
 The input data used in the paper is included in the repository.
-1. to get all the statistics in section 7.3 Transitive closure of the paper, run `./test_trans.sh`
+1. to get all the statistics in section 7.3 Transitive closure, run `./test_trans.sh`
 2. to run a single round of trans, call
 	`python3 -m da --rule --message-buffer-size=409600 trans.da --nume=NUMEDGE --mode=MODE`, where
 	- `NUMEDGE` is the number of edges of input data, and
 	- `MODE` can take value from:
-		- `'rule'`:
-		- `'rev_rule'`:
-		- `'distalgo'`:
-		- `'python'`:
+		- `'rule'`: using the rules in section 4.2 for computing transitive closure,
+		- `'rev_rule'`: using the same rule as the program of `'rule'` but reversing the twoconditions in the recursive rule.
+		- `'distalgo'`: using DistAlgo high-level queries for set queries as introduced in section 7.2
+		- `'python'`: using Python comprehensions for set queries as introduced in section 7.2
 3. the data provided in the `input` folder is those used when generating the graphs in the paper
 4. to generate your own input data
 	run `gen_input.py` in `gen_input` folder, and move the results in `./gen_input/input` to `./input`
 5. the output of the analysis will be in the `output` folder

 #### Hrbac
-This example is about hierachical role-based access control.
+This example is about hierachical role-based access control (HRBAC) discussed in section 2.
 The input data used in the paper is included in the repository.
 1. to get all the statistics in section 7.4 Hierarchical RBAC of the paper, run `./test_hrbac.sh`
 2. to run a single round of hrbac, call
 	`python3 -m da --rule --message-buffer-size=409600 hrbac.da  --numr=NUMROLE --numq=NUMOP --q=NUMQUERY --mode=MODE`, where